decaf-dev/obsidian-dataloom/README.md

 Tags have a special notion-like menu that will appear.
 Tags are scoped to each column of a table.
 You can type text to filter existing tags and select one.
 Or you can create a new tag by typing text and clicking "Create New" or pressing enter.

 ![Screenshot](https://raw.githubusercontent.com/trey-wallis/obsidian-notion-like-tables/master/.readme/tag-menu.png)

+#### Tag Colors

+Once a tag has been added to a cell, you click on any cell that has that tag and then click on the horizontal menu button to the side of the tag name.
+A menu will then pop up through which you can change the tag color.

 ### Dates